meltyourface/blank/posts/Runic-sorcery/Comprehensive-Runic-Sorcery-Curriculum/index.md

 ## Esoteric Runic Sorcery: Art, Lore and Mastery

-Objective: To create a comprehensive curriculum for a deep dive study into Runic sorcery, integrating ancient texts, etymology, and practical applications of Runes.
+**Objective**: To create a comprehensive curriculum for a deep dive study into Runic sorcery, integrating ancient texts, etymology, and practical applications of Runes.
 Students will gain expertise in enchantment, divination, and the intricate connection between tradition and innovation.

-Prerequisites: Introductory knowledge of Runic alphabets, mythology, and symbolism.
+**Prerequisites**: Introductory knowledge of Runic alphabets, mythology, and symbolism.

 Course Duration: 18 months (Three semesters, with 6 modules in each)